 You have received a copy of the evaluators’ report and it is unfavorable to your client, now what?

-Access to the expert’s notes and raw data
+Access to the expert’s notes

 The right of a party to obtain the expert’s notes prior to the trial is not settled under the law.
 However many orders of appointment give the parties that right, and unless appealed or stayed, the order of appointment is a court order that must be followed.